Replacing Gilead In My Dividend Growth Portfolio

 Some of the growth companies I was considering were Accenture (NYSE:ACN), Alibaba (NYSE:BABA), Amazon (NASDAQ:AMZN), CME Group (NASDAQ:CME), Facebook (NASDAQ:FB), Intercontinental Exchange (NYSE:ICE), Nvidia (NASDAQ:NVDA), Nasdaq (NASDAQ:NDAQ), Priceline (NASDAQ:PCLN), Softbank (OTCPK:SFTBY), and Salesforce (NYSE:CRM).

 The only company on that list that I already own is AMZN, after a recent purchase at $740.
 I'd be happy to add more AMZN, though I'd like to wait for further weakness, rather than averaging up.
 BABA is another online retail play I was considering.
-In the past I've been hesitant to own Chinese companies because of potential accounting/government issues, but I do think that BABA is a solid play on the rising Chinese middle class and could do very well into the future.
+In the past, I've been hesitant to own Chinese companies because of potential accounting/government issues, but I do think that BABA is a solid play on the rising Chinese middle class and could do very well into the future.
 SFTBY would have been another move based upon my desire for more international exposure; Trump and Masayoshi Son have been very buddy-buddy as of late and I can imagine that SFTBY could do well over the next four years.
 I really like the exchanges, CME, ICE, and NDAQ; I see these companies as financial toll booths with exciting services arms that are growing.
 I expect volatility moving forward in the markets and these guys will reap the benefits from that.
 All three exchange companies pay a dividend, so this is icing on the cake for me.
 FB and NVDA are fast growing tech names that I like and respect, but haven't purchased yet.
 I am waiting for a pullback in both.
 NVDA has risen entirely too far, too fast, in my opinion.
 FB's valuation actually isn't all that crazy anymore, especially when you look at expected growth a few years out, though I've decided to wait for the anticipated SNAP IPO before dipping my toes into FB because I expect that a lot of the cash pouring into SNAP will come from FB and the other FANG names, which will create potential buying opportunity.
 PCLN is a great company in the internet travel space.
 I already own Expedia (NASDAQ:EXPE) and wouldn't mind to diversify myself within that industry.
 Unlike EXPE, PCLN doesn't pay a dividend; this is a bit disappointing.
 And lastly, ACN and CRM are great enterprise tech/IT service companies.
-Both have posted solid growth over recent years (CRM, more so than ACN), and analyst expect this trend to continue.
-CRM's valuation is very lofty and I'd love to buy shares down in the $50's where it fell to in February to increase cloud exposure within my portfolio.
-ACN's valuation isn't terrible at ~20x forward p/e, though the last earnings report was disappointing and I've decided to wait and see if this stock falls to the $110 level where its found support several times during the past year before initiating a position.
+Both have posted solid growth over recent years (CRM, more so than ACN), and analysts expect this trend to continue.
+CRM's valuation is very lofty and I'd love to buy shares down in the $50s where it fell to in February to increase cloud exposure within my portfolio.
+ACN's valuation isn't terrible at ~20x forward P/E, though the last earnings report was disappointing and I've decided to wait and see if this stock falls to the $110 level where its found support several times during the past year before initiating a position.
 ACN does pay a dividend, which is a bonus in the growth space.

 In terms of growth, I also strongly considered adding shares on some of the larger bank because I'm so underweight financials.
 I own several companies in the sector, BlackRock (NYSE:BLK), Blackstone (NYSE:BX), MasterCard (NYSE:MA), Travelers (NYSE:TRV), T. Rowe Price (NASDAQ:TROW), and Visa (NYSE:V), but I admit that I didn't see the Trump victory coming in the elections and therefore, wasn't positioned well for an overhaul of financial regulation.
 I would like to increase my financial exposure slightly moving forward, though like NVDA, I think many of these names have simply come too far, too fast.
 I'm looking for a pullback and then I'd like to add exposure to the big banks, but until then, I'm happy to wait.
 I think its hard to quantify the benefits that financial institutions will reap from the proposed reduced regulations by the incoming Trump administration; buying at these levels is highly speculative, in my opinion.

 So when it came down to it with regard to growth exposure, I went with my favorite, tried and true investment: Disney.
 This decision was primarily based upon relative valuation.
 I had recently added to my DIS position in the low $90s, but I was impressed with the Rogue One results and continue to have high expectations for DIS moving forward.
 This company was already my largest position and now it's grown even larger.
 Even after the company's recent run from $92 to $105, the stock trades for just 17.5x 2017 EPS expectations.
 DIS has historically traded at a premium to the market and this is no longer the case.
 I think this is a short-term-minded mistake that the market is making; I believe the ESPN fears are being overblown and that ultimately content will win out.
-The best example I can give as to why I'm so bullish on DIS over the long-term is the WALL-E world example.
+The best example I can give as to why I'm so bullish on DIS over the long term is the WALL-E world example.
 Think back to those overweight humans who did nothing but sit around, grow fat, and engage with their various screens.
-Hopefully we won't completely mimic that trajectory, though I do expect that as we move forward and technology advances, the demand for entertainment to fill free time will greatly increase.
-I think that DIS has the best content portfolio and will be an indirect beneficiary from many of the more popular technology buzz words we're hearing about in the market: AI, automation, etc. Also, DIS pays a very high tax rate and would be theoretically benefit greatly from a new corporate tax plan that we're hearing about from the Trump administration.
+Hopefully, we won't completely mimic that trajectory, though I do expect that as we move forward and technology advances, the demand for entertainment to fill free time will greatly increase.
+I think that DIS has the best content portfolio and will be an indirect beneficiary from many of the more popular technology buzz words we're hearing about in the market: AI, automation, etc. Also, DIS pays a very high tax rate and would theoretically benefit greatly from a new corporate tax plan that we're hearing about from the Trump administration.
 All in all, I expect for DIS to continue to grow the top and bottom lines at double digit clicks.
 I expect that over time the market will see this performance and forget about ESPN sub worries, especially if Iger and Co. are successful in the OTT distribution plans.
 When this happens, I think a 20x multiple on shares is justified, which is why my near-term price target is $120 on the stock.

 Disclosure: I am/we are long NSRGY, UL, KO, DIS, TROW, DEO, BLK, BUD, KMB, MRK, TWX, V, TRV, MKC, SBUX, MA, EXPE, BX, GOOGL, SJM, PEP, AMZN.